1 Bg 4-1972: Transcendental Knowledge

 > activities of the ordinary living entities, certainly

-> becomes entangled himself in fruitive reactions.
+> becomes entangled himself in fruitive reaction.
 But one

 > who knows the Supreme Truth is a liberated soul fixed in